johnnynguyen541/udacity-cloud-devops-2/README.md

 `docs/` - Infrastructure Diagram (Draw.io and png File)

-`starting-code/` - All of the starting Code
+`starting-code/` - All of the starting code from Udacity

 `aws-network-parameters.json` - Network Parameters File